spencerelliott/libanzen/README.md

 sh_gcc_ver=13
 ```

-Now, run `make` inside of the folder and a newly compiled toolchain should exist in
+Now, run `make build` inside of the folder and a newly compiled toolchain should exist in
 `/opt/toolchains/dc-gcc13/`.
 Add `/opt/toolchains/dc-gcc13/sh-elf/bin` and `/opt/toolchains/dc-gcc13/arm-eabi/bin` to
 your `PATH` variable and everything should be set up!

 ## Installing cargo-gccrs

 In order to use the `cargo` command with GCCRS, a custom plugin for cargo has been developed.
 Using an existing Rust
-run the following command to install the plugin:
+installation, run the following command to install the plugin:

 ```shell
 cargo install --git https://github.com/spencerelliott/cargo-gccrs.git --branch main cargo-gccrs